This module will allow you to access and start working on Milo.

 Don’t worry if no organisations are showing first time.
 The home screen defaults to a view of the most recent records you accessed (and there won’t be any if this is your first login).

-As you start to use the system, it will remember the most recent records and show them to you when you click into the home screen of an object.
+As you start to use the system, it will remember the records you have accessed and show them to you when you click into the home screen of an object.

 Salesforce allows users to create their own customised views of records on the system, using the fields within each object to sort and filter for exactly the information you want.
 For example, you might want to: